 You are here

-Citation: Helen Ladd, Charles Clotfelter, Mavzuna Turaeva (2018).
-Choosing Charter Schools in North Carolina: What Do Parents Value?.
+Citation: Helen Ladd, Mavzuna Turaeva (2018).
+Parental preferences for charter schools in North Carolina: Implications for racial segregation and isolation .
 CALDER Working Paper No. 196-0618-1

 Studies of the charter sector typically compare charters and traditional public schools at a point in time.
 These comparisons are potentially misleading because many charter-related reforms require time to generate results.
 We study quality dynamics among Texas charter schools from 2001-2011.
 School quality in the charter sector was initially highly variable and on average lower than traditional public schools.
 However, exits, improvement of existing charter schools, and expansion of higher-performing charter management organizations increased charter effectiveness relative to traditional public schools.
 We present evidence that reduced student mobility and an increased share of charters adhering to No Excuses- style curricula contribute to these improvements.

 A defining characteristic of charter schools is that they introduce a strong market element into public education.
 In this paper, we examine the evolution of the charter school sector in North Carolina between 1999 and 2012 through the lens of a market model.
 We examine trends in the mix of students enrolled in charter schools, the racial imbalance of charter schools, the quality of the match between parental preferences in charter schools relative to the quality of match in traditional public schools, and the distribution of test score performance across charter schools relative those in traditional public schools serving similar students over time.
 Taken together, our findings imply that the charter schools in North Carolina are increasingly serving the interests of relatively able white students in racially imbalanced schools.